Matthieusoum/v4/content/projects/Wedoogift.md

 showInProjects: true
 ---

-Week 5 @Humind School : Meeting training and simulation with Wedoogift by using BEBEDC method.
+Meeting training and simulation with Wedoogift by using BEBEDC method for sales pipeline.